 Shared IP addresses – some cheap hosting companies have a block of websites on a single IP address.
 Check before you choose your hosting company whether this is the case and either pay for your own IP address or go to another host.
 Even if one website on your IP address is flagged, you can suffer too – so stay out of those “bad neighborhoods”.

 Malware, virus, spyware, malicious code, a vulnerable plug-in – there are many ways that your site can be attacked.
 You must make sure that your website code is updated at all times, especially if using WordPress or similar mass use content management systems which often become a target.
-Be careful what you upload to your site and always scan any files before putting these onto your site and server.
+When creating your content, be careful what you upload to your site and always scan any files before putting these onto your site and server.

 How To Resolve The Problem

 The most common flag is from Google.
-To check whether your website has been flagged, use this link: http://www.google.com/safebrowsing/diagnostic?site=YOURDOMAINHERE
+To check whether your website has been flagged, use this Google SEO tool at the following link: http://www.google.com/safebrowsing/diagnostic?site=YOURDOMAINHERE

 Next, you’ll need to eliminate the malware on your site and fix the problem.
 This means